polina090193/chat/README.md

     export const cluster = 'YOUR_CLUSTER'
 ```
 3. Go to **App keys** of [your channel](https://dashboard.pusher.com/).
-4. Copy your keys to your `keys.tsx`.
+4. Copy your keys to your `keys.ts`.
-5. Run the following commands in your terminal.
+5. Run the following commands in your terminal for using with Nest.js:
 ```
     npm install
-    npx nx run-many --target=serve --projects=chat,server --parallel=true
+    npx nx run-many --target=serve --projects=chat,nest-api --parallel=true
 ```
 Open [http://localhost:4200/](http://localhost:4200/) with your browser to see the result.